Growing food in the heart of the city

 The city’s gardens and green spaces are a veritable treasure trove if only you know where to look, and projects like these show that the greening of public spaces can move beyond the aesthetic and actually benefit community businesses and provide food for local Londoners.

-Here’s a closer look at a few of the projects finding new and resourceful ways to grow produce in the heart of the city:
+Here’s a closer look at a few of the projects finding new and resourceful ways to grow produce in the heart of the city.

-Based in Hackney, Growing Communities is a network of people who have come together in support of sustainable farming and locally sourced, organic food.
+Based in Hackney, east London, Growing Communities is a network of people who have come together in support of sustainable farming and locally sourced, organic food.
 They hold a weekly farmers’ market in Stoke Newington and run a box scheme that incorporates fruit and veg grown on London farms as well as from the surrounding areas.
 Patchwork Farm, one of Growing Communities’ two London sites, is made up of twelve market gardens dotted around Hackney.
-The other is Dagenham Farm – a larger scale operation producing around five tonnes of vegetables every year.
+The other is Dagenham Farm – a larger scale operation producing around five tons of vegetables every year.